albertgh/ACPanAbleCollectionViewCell/readme.md

 [self pac_addRightActionView:self.actionView];
 ```

-See the details in example project.
+See more details in example project.

-## TODO

-- If actionView is opened, allows only actions on actionView or close actionView
-- Add bounces effect for panGesture

 #### Requirements